practicalli/clojure/reference/standard-library/regular-expressions/common-regex-patterns.md

 ```

 ## Time Format Regular Expression Pattern
 Time in 12-Hour Format Regular Expression Pattern.
-The 12-hour clock format start beween 0-12, then a semi colon, `:`, follow by `00-59`.
+The 12-hour clock format start between 0-12, then a semi colon, `:`, follow by `00-59`.
 The pattern ends with `am` or `pm`.

 ```eval-clojure
 (re-matches #"(?i)(1[012]|[1-9]):[0-5][0-9](\s)?(am|pm)" "12:59am")